-This procedure is reserved strictly for spider veins, which are smaller than varicose veins and generally located closer to the skin’s surface.
+This procedure is strictly reserved for spider veins, which are smaller than varicose veins and generally located closer to the skin’s surface.
 Similar to ultrasound-guided foam sclerotherapy, a medicine called a sclerosant is injected into the veins, initiating a reaction that causes them to close and be reabsorbed into the body.
-Unlike ultrasound-guided foam sclerotherapy, however, this treatment is done without the need of imaging equipment, but is instead performed “visually” by a health professional.
-This treatment is considered cosmetic and not normally covered by insurance.
+Unlike ultrasound-guided foam sclerotherapy, however, visual sclerotherapy is done without the need of imaging equipment.
+Instead, it's performed “visually” by a health professional.

-This 2-5 treatment therapy is effective in smaller diameter veins and the results are long lasting.
-This minimally invasive procedure requires no incisions, and no down time.
-Patients return to fully activity right after the procedure.
-No anesthesia is needed.
+This treatment therapy is effective in smaller diameter veins and the results are long lasting.
+It's an incredibly minimally-invasive procedure requires no anesthesia, no incisions, and no down time, allowing patients to return to full activity right after its performed.

 What kind of results are achieved?

-Exercising, maintaining a healthy body weight and not spending long periods sitting or standing can help ensure vein health.
+Exercising, maintaining a healthy body weight, and avoiding prolonged periods of sitting or standing will help ensure your vein health following visual sclerotherapy.